rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W2.md

 ### 3.3.2 Memory

-The memory consists of thee parts:
+The memory consists of three parts:

 - *Code & Data*: Holds the actual program instructions as well as program constants and globals
 - *Stack*: Used for function calls and local variables